-#4 Updated by Stéphane Lapie 7 months ago
+#4 Updated by Stéphane Lapie over 2 years ago

 I now remember where I had stumbled upon this idea in the first place, it goes back to a few years back when it was found out that some older OS/SSL library/software combinations only had 1024 bits DH parameters, and you had to explicitly have said software load manually generated parameters to work around this.